danwells96/ARISES/README.md

 # ARISES

 ARISES is an Adaptive, Real-time, Intelligent System to Enhance Self-care of chronic disease.
+In this case, we are creating an iOS application to help patients suffering with Diabetes live with their condition.

 ## Getting Started